 - Seating and Chairs

 - Branding and Signage

-You should browse other wofome categories that influence location choice.
+You should browse other wofome blog topics that influence location choice.
 Some of these are:

 A work-from-home activity done from a different location